dshawul/Scorpio/readme.txt

       and probably have tons of bugs.
 I just put this up on my website for those who want to help me with testing.

       The way it works is like this.
-Lets say if you 2 quads connected by ethernet, then you start two processes on each computer using "mpirun -pernode" or some other command.
+Lets say you have 2 quads connected by ethernet, then you start two processes on each computer using "mpirun -pernode" or some other command.
 Then you set the "mt" option in ini file to "auto" so that it detects the number of processors automatically.
 You can also opt to start a process for each processor